ObaraEmmanuel/Formation/README.md

 ### Launching

-After an installation, you can launch Formation Studio from the command line using the command
+After installation, you can launch Formation Studio from the command line using the command

 ```bash
 formation-studio